waleedrazakhan92/Train-an-arbitrary-sized-model/README.md

 # Train-an-arbitrary-sized-model
-Train an arbitrary input sized model with V
+Train an arbitrary input sized model with VGG16 as a backbone architecture.